 2010 – GPMTD began CityLift paratransit service in Pekin.

 2011 – Twenty-six 35-foot, low-floor transit coaches were delivered.

-- GPMTD began to offer half-fares for eligible US military veterans.
+2012 – GPMTD began to offer half-fares for eligible US military veterans.

 - On June 8, for the first time in its 40-plus year history, the GPMTD offered Sunday service, with 2,696 riders taking advantage of the new service.
-Since the inception of this service, the average ridership on Sundays has consistently remained at just under 3,000 rides each week.

 - As a result of conversations with Bike Peoria, a group of citizens and cycling enthusiasts advocating for a more bike-friendly city and region, CityLink added “Bikes and CityLink” information to the website and the Rider’s Guide.
-This provides cyclists with information on how to use transit as part of their cycling experience.

 - CityLink experienced record ridership of 3,420,705 for the 2015 Fiscal Year period of July 1, 2014 through June 30, 2015.
 The previous record fiscal year ridership of 3,408,232 was set in 2013.

 - A self-service ticket vending machine was installed in the Transit Center lobby.

 - CityLink received two 40-foot diesel-electric hybrid buses.
 Diesel-electric hybrid buses reduce emissions by up to 90% when compared to conventional diesel-fueled buses and reduce vehicle noise throughout their entire operating range.

 - CityLink route and schedule information became available in Google Maps in late 2016.

 - CityLink received two additional 40-foot diesel-electric hybrid buses.
 The new buses are identical to the hybrid buses CityLink received in 2016.